WesPeacock/FlagXtXref/README.md

 xteol=__LS__
 ````

+## Restrictions on \\hm fields
+The homograph field of the main entry must be one of the first four fields.
+Homograph markers outside that range are considered to be contained in a subentry.

 ## To Do
 - keep track of the original line numbers of the start of the records (i.e. EOL + previous special EOLs